dharanigovardhan2008/CSA1012-SOFTWARE-ENGINEERING-LABS/Ex-19/Problem_Statement.md

-# Experiment 18 – Set Up a CI/CD Pipeline using Jenkins, Docker, and Cloud Deployment
+# Experiment 19 – Implement Continuous Deployment using GitHub Actions for a Dockerized Application

 ## Aim

-To implement a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins for automating the build, testing, and deployment of a containerized application.
+To implement a Continuous Deployment (CD) pipeline using GitHub Actions that automatically builds, pushes, and deploys a Dockerized application to a cloud platform.

 ---

 ## Problem Statement

-Continuous Integration and Continuous Deployment (CI/CD) are essential DevOps practices that automate software development workflows.
-Jenkins is a widely used automation server that integrates with Git repositories, Docker, and cloud platforms to automate application building, testing, and deployment.
+Continuous Deployment (CD) is a DevOps practice that automates the deployment of applications whenever changes are pushed to the source code repository.
+GitHub Actions provides a powerful workflow automation platform that integrates seamlessly with GitHub repositories.
+Combined with Docker, it enables automated building, testing, and deployment of containerized applications.

-In this experiment, set up Jenkins, containerize a sample application using Docker, create a Jenkins pipeline to automate the build and deployment process, and configure Jenkins to trigger builds automatically when code changes are pushed to a Git repository.
+In this experiment, create a Dockerized application, configure GitHub Actions to automatically build and push the Docker image to Docker Hub or GitHub Container Registry, and deploy the application to a cloud platform such as AWS ECS, Azure Kubernetes Service (AKS), or Google Kubernetes Engine (GKE).
+Finally, verify that the deployment occurs automatically whenever new code is pushed to the repository.

 ---

 ## Objectives

-- Understand the concepts of CI/CD.
+- Understand Continuous Deployment using GitHub Actions.
-- Install and configure Jenkins.
 - Containerize an application using Docker.
-- Create a Jenkins Pipeline using a Jenkinsfile.
+- Create GitHub Actions workflows.
-- Automate application build, testing, and deployment.
+- Automate Docker image build and push.
-- Configure Jenkins to trigger builds on Git commits or Pull Requests.
+- Deploy the application automatically to a cloud platform.
+- Verify automated deployment after code changes.

 ---